alexsalvatore/microchain/README.md

 ###### V 1.1.0

 - Added expirable content in transaction.
-- added a channel property in transaction propertie, for crypted conversation when content is crypted
+- added a channel property in transaction propertie, for crypted conversation when content is crypted.
+- added the config's Hash to all block mined.
 - added the _GENESIS_BLOCK_ to config.
 It's the properties you want in the geneseis block

 ###### V 1.0.11